 In this example, Sally came to us when her husband Ben died.
 Ben had always been the one to take care of their finances.
 Sally still had one son at home, so as well as managing her husband's investments, she also needed to provide an income for her for the rest of her life.

-At Price Ferguson, part of our ethos is the fact that an essential part of estate planning includes properly constructed Wills, as well as the use of a variety of trust arrangements.
+At Price Ferguson, we realise the fact that an essential part of estate planning includes properly constructed Wills, as well as the use of a variety of trust arrangements.
 In the first instance, it is desirable to at least write a simple Will so that there is clarity concerning your estate when you die.